"Washington Crossing the Delaware" by Emanuel Leutze

-People at the time knew this, though too often today we forget it.
+People at the time knew this, though too often today we forget.
 As Joseph Plumb Martin, a private in the Continental Army, later put it: “Great men get praise; little men, nothing.”

-Richard Bell, associate professor of history at the University of Maryland, explores the tumultuous years between 1775 and 1785 from the perspective of these “little men” by examining military recruitment, the wars on the home front and in Indian territory, the struggles of people of color, and the experiences of loyalists.
+Richard Bell, professor of history at the University of Maryland, explores the tumultuous years between 1775 and 1783 from the perspective of these “little men” by examining military recruitment, the wars on the home front and in Native American territory, the struggles of people of color, and the experiences of loyalists.